maapteh/graphql-modules-app/README.md

 Demonstration application for showcase utilizing [https://graphql-modules.com/](https://graphql-modules.com/) which is using data from BOL.com Open Api.

 ## PRE-REQUISITES
+- Node dubnium
+- Facebook watchman (only for development) [optional]
-Get your free API key from [bol.com/documentatie/open-api](https://partnerblog.bol.com/documentatie/open-api).
-This is for the 'products' part, working on another part too where no key is needed.
+- Get your free API key from [bol.com/documentatie/open-api](https://partnerblog.bol.com/documentatie/open-api).
+This is for the 'products' part, working on another part too where no key is needed. [optional]

 ## ONLINE DEMO
 [graphql-schiphol.herokuapp.com/](https://graphql-schiphol.herokuapp.com/) which points to the graphql endpoint at [graphql-server-schiphol.herokuapp.com/graphql](https://graphql-server-schiphol.herokuapp.com/graphql). *Both containers spin down when no activity, please be patient.*